ardanlabs/gotraining/topics/go/exercises/contributors/README.md

 # Part 3: Testing

 - Add tests for `printContributors`.
 Create a mock version of the github client and pass that in.
-To capture the ouput you can change the `printContributors` function to accept an `io.Writer` where it should print results.
+To capture the output you can change the `printContributors` function to accept an `io.Writer` where it should print results.
 - Add tests for the `github` package using `net/http/httptest.NewServer`.